-Pubic or “crab” lice are parasitic insects that survive by feeding on human blood.
-Pubic lice are different parasites than head or body lice and are usually found in the pubic hair, but can also be found in other coarse body hair like eyebrows, beard, chest or armpit hair.
-Pubic lice have forms: the egg (also called a nit), the nymph, and the adult.
+Pubic lice are parasites different from head or body lice and are usually found in the pubic hair.
+They can also be found in coarse body hair, such as eyebrows, beard, chest, or armpit hair.

 Nit: Nits are lice eggs.
 They can be hard to see and are found firmly attached to the hair shaft.
 They are oval and usually yellow to white.
 Pubic lice nits take about 6-10 days to hatch.

 Nymph: The nymph is an immature louse that hatches from the nit (egg).
-A nymph looks like an adult pubic louse but it is smaller.
+A nymph looks like an adult pubic louse, but it is smaller.
 Pubic lice nymphs take about 2-3 weeks after hatching to mature into adults capable of reproducing.
 To live, a nymph must feed on blood.

 Adult: The adult pubic louse resembles a miniature crab when viewed through a strong magnifying glass.
-Pubic lice have six legs; their two front legs are very large and look like the pincher claws of a crab.
+Pubic lice have six legs; their two front legs are large and look like the pincher claws of a crab.
 This is how they got the nickname “crabs.”
 Pubic lice are tan to greyish-white in colour.
 Females lay nits and are usually larger than males.
 To live, lice must feed on blood.
 If the louse falls off a person, it dies within 1-2 days.

 Where Are Pubic Lice Found?